kyungrae/study/designing-data-intensive-applications/part2.md

 Although retrying an aborted transaction is a simple and effective error handling mechanism, it isn't perfect.

-- If the transaction actually succeeded, but the network failed while the server tried to acknowledge the successful commit to the client, then retrying the transaction causes it to be performed twice-unless you have an additional application-level deduplication mechanism in place.
+- If the transaction actually succeeded, but the network failed while the server tried to acknowledge the successful commit to the client, then retrying the transaction causes it to be performed twice.
 - If the error is due to overload, retrying the transaction will make the problem worse, not better.
-To avoid such feedback cycles, you can limit the number of retries, use exponential back off, and handle overload-related errors differently from other errors.
-- It is only worth after transient errors(for example due to deadlock, isolation violation, temporary network interruptions, and failover); after permanent error(e.g., constraint violation) a retry would be pointless.
+- It is only worth after transient errors; after permanent error a retry would be pointless.
 - If the transaction also has side effects outside of the database, those side effects may happen even if the transaction is aborted.
-If you want to make sure that several different systems either commit or abort together, two-phase commit can help.

 ### Weak Isolation Levels